jonathanhood/battleline-engine-docker/README.md

 docker run -it -v <path-to-bot-folder>:/home/battleline/player1 jonathanhood/battleline
 ```

-To run against two supplied bots, simply map both bot folders to the player 1 and 2 slots in the container.
+To run against two supplied bots, map both bot folders to the player 1 and 2 slots in the container.

 ```bash
 docker pull jonathanhood/battleline